miurahr/ioutils-java/README.md

 $ gradle build
 ```

-You will find archive files at
+You will find a jar file at

 ```
-build/distributions
+build/libs/northside-io.jar
 ```

 ## Contribution